ICOS-Carbon-Portal/pylib/docs/modules.md

             # Check if data access was successful.
             print(dobj.data.head())

-        **Remember, the token lasts for 100.000 seconds.** After the validity of the token has expired, users need to provide a refreshed token.
+        **Remember, the token lasts for 100'000 seconds.** After the validity of the token has expired (27 hours), users need to provide a refreshed token.

     <hr>